wojtekpogo/project-graph-theory/README.md

 # Can all formal languages be encoded as regular expressions?

 According to [Wikipedia](https://en.wikipedia.org/wiki/Formal_language), formal language consists of words whose letters are taken from an alphabet and are well-formed according to a specific set of rules.
+Regular expressions and nondeterministic finite automata are two representations of formal languages.

 # Refereneces